 Are you prepared for the last week of school?
 If you are still in school, then I hope your little teacher heart is still well and you are planning your last day of school soon.
 I know we all love to teach, but God gave teachers summer vacation for a reason.
 Am I right?
 So I’m here to help, if you need some fun activities for the last days of school.
 Even up to the final day, I try to keep my kiddos busy with academic activities.
 Here are 5 things we do on the last day of school.

 This is such a fun and easy activity for the last day.
 I don’t like memory books with a million pages because I think they tend to get overwhelming and then my kids don’t do their best work, so I created a simple book that can be started as the kids enter on the last day.

 2. Math Activity

-I love this activity and it can be differentiated easily depending on the number you choose for each student.
+This activity is so fun and it can be differentiated easily depending on the number you choose for each student.
 I usually give my students a range they can choose from for the number they place on the straw.
 The number they choose to write on the straw is the number they will find combinations for and write on the ice cubes.
 You can grab the pages you need for this activity HERE.

 3. Awards Ceremony

-I love celebrating my students and one I do this is by holding a small awards ceremony on the last day.
+Celebrating my students is something I love and I will hold a small awards ceremony on the last day for them.
 I love recognizing each of students for their unique gifts.
 I also love the Dollar Tree so creating awards that allows me to get creative, fun gifts for my kiddos was right up my alley.